The Thing About Tradition

 Chaining us down

-With false promises of experiences, limited addition.
+With false promises of experiences, limited

 I only hope to keep my feet on the ground